jbtule/cdto/README.md

 ## cd to...
 <img src="https://raw.github.com/jbtule/cdto/master/graphics/lion.png" height="128px" width="128px" />

-Finder Toolbar app to open the current directory in the Terminal (or iTerm, X11)
+Finder Toolbar app to open the current directory in the Terminal.

  * It's written in objective-c, and uses the scripting bridge so it's *fast*.
  * It's also shell agnostic.
 Works equally well when your shell is `bash` or `fish` or `tcsh`.